SDGforskning/sdg-strings/SDG10_query_action_WoS.md

-"ordinaly*" NOT "cataly*" NOT "factor productivity" NOT "trade agreement$" NOT "rheumatolog*" NOT "mitral*" NOT "diamond$" NOT "compost*" NOT "*cutaneous*" NOT "oncolog*" NOT "protein synth*" NOT "biomim*" NOT "antimon*" NOT "linear model*" NOT "exposure matri*" NOT "dispute resolut*" NOT "cellulos*" NOT "energ* industr*" NOT "chromat*" NOT "museum artifact$" NOT "energy manage*" NOT "naloxon*" )
+"ordinaly*" NOT "cataly*" NOT "factor productivity" NOT "trade agreement$" NOT "rheumatolog*" NOT "mitral*" NOT "diamond$" NOT "compost*" NOT "*cutaneous*" NOT "oncolog*" NOT "protein synth*" NOT "biomim*" NOT "antimon*" NOT "linear model*" NOT "exposure matri*" NOT "dispute resolut*" NOT "cellulos*" NOT "energ* industr*" NOT "chromat*" NOT "museum artifact$" NOT "energy manage*" NOT "naloxon*" NOT "power plant$" NOT "rescu* system*" NOT "masstige" NOT "blockchain$" NOT "enzym*"
+)
 ```